-Dalmatian beaches have been appreciated as being among the world's best cleanest by the world's most knowledgeable and experienced mariners, including Jacques Cousteau himself!
-We pride ourselves on our natural heritage, and still resist the pressures of time to succumb to the huge coastal developments and multi-nationals.
+Dalmatian beaches have been appreciated as being among the world's best cleanest by the world's most knowledgeable and experienced mariners, including Jacques Cousteau, the legend himself!
+We pride ourselves on our natural heritage, and do our best to resist the pressures to succumb to the huge coastal developments.
 We see ourselves as caretakers of one of the world's most amazing and welcoming coastlines, and love to share our beaches with all who respect their fragile beauty.
 Many of our beaches are pebbly or rocky, which underlies the incredible clarity and visibility to depths of even fifteen meters in some parts Dalmatia- you'll feel as akin to Alice diving through the green looking glass!
 We also enjoy some of the world's prettiest sand beaches, with the beach at Sunj (pron.: Shoon-y.), on the island of Lopud ( pron.: Low-pood) being a very pleasant and relaxing day trip across from Dubrovnik on the ferry.

 Rocky beaches will sometimes have a concreted approach or steps into the sea, which we locals have learnt to appreciate as a way of avoiding tiny sea urchins that often wait in the freshest of shallow water and rocks with their spiny calling cards!
 Don't forget your "crocs" here- waterproof beach footwear are an ideal accessory to pack for your trip here.